redkite-labs/redkitecms-docs/book/security.rst

         ROLE_ADMIN:             ROLE_PUBLISHER
         ROLE_SUPER_ADMIN:       ROLE_ADMIN

-You can learn more about this reading the `Symfony2 security chapter`_.
+You can learn more about this by reading the `Symfony2 security chapter`_.

-Let's now assume that you want to avoid users granted by **ROLE_USER** role to delete contents.
+Let's now assume that you want to avoid users granted by the **ROLE_USER** role to delete contents.

-The route that points this action is the **deleteBlock**, so you must add the new security rule as follows:
+The route that points to this action is the **deleteBlock**, so you must add the new security rule as follows:

 .. code-block:: text